cloudcommunity/Free-Certifications/README.md

 # Free Certifications

-Curated list of free courses &amp; certifications
+Curated list of free courses &amp; certifications.

 This is the current location of the list, which can be migrated to github: https://docs.google.com/document/d/1PbTFv242ZDpoG_5n9MYjJrO3vjs02ZPv0Gg3U6302jU/edit?usp=sharing